- As low as $1,182/Night

 Getting around

-There is no public transportation available but you do get access to 2 golf carts (1 6 seat cart, and 1 4 seat cart) and 7 bicycles (2 women’s, 3 mens, 1 boys, 1 girls, 1 modest kid with training wheels) which are the two best ways to appreciate Daniel Island.
-There is also the Daniel Island Ferry which is a magnificent boat and a great way to travel to and from downtown.
+There is no public transportation available but you do get access to 2 golf carts (1 6 seat cart, and 1 4 seat cart) and 7 bicycles (2 women’s, 3 mens, 1 boys, 1 girls, 1 modest kid with training wheels) which are the two best ways to savor Daniel Island.
+There is also the Daniel Island Ferry which is a outstanding boat and a great way to travel to and from downtown.
 The number for the Ferry is (843) 732-4949 and I recommend getting your tickets early.

 2024 Concert Schedule at Credit One Stadium only 1.5 miles from my home.
 Painless golf cart ride.
 July 25 Magic Summer with New Kids and Paula Abdul